-An evaluation of the independence of the nonexecutive directors was conducted.
+An evaluation of the independence of the non-executive directors was conducted.
 The Board is satisfied that they are independent in character and judgement, including Ralph Havenstein, who has served on the Board since 1 August 2014.
 The Board confirmed that it is satisfied that there is no interest, position, association or relationship issues with Ralph Havenstein continuing to serve on the Board.
-As per the continuation in office standard, Ralph Havenstein will be subject to annual re-election.
+Ralph Havenstein will retire at the AGM on 5 November 2024.

-Governance outcomes / effective control continued
+Our governance outcomes / effective control continued

-Group secretary
+Group company secretary

-Bert Kok is the company secretary and is responsible for ensuring the proper administration of the Board and that sound corporate governance procedures are followed.
+The former company secretary, Bert Kok resigned on the 31 October 2023 to take up another position.
+Richard Davies is the company secretary and is responsible for ensuring the proper administration of the Board and that sound corporate governance procedures are followed.

 The company secretary is not a director of the Board.
 All directors have access to the advice and services of the company secretary and have full and timely access to information that may be relevant for the proper discharge of their duties.